Getting Started with mDIS

 Installation and Configuration

 The mDIS software is available on laptops or PCs, where it runs as a VirtualBox virtual machine.
-The mDIS data-entry system is also available as a website, see list (opens new window).
+The mDIS data-entry system is also available as a website; see list.
 For technical details, see "For Administrators" and Installation with VirtualBox pages.

 mDIS Supported Browsers

-Browser support implied by user-interface components library VuetifyJS (opens new window):
+Browser support is implied by the user-interface components library VuetifyJS:

 Note on Browser Extensions and Operating System Settings

-• Browser must be configured/permitted to open New Tabs (Dependent tables, e.g. Core -> Sections) and Popup Windows ("Exported Records") - otherwise a warning appears "Firefox prevented this site from opening up a popup window".
+- The browser must be configured/permitted to open New Tabs (Dependent tables, e.g., Core -> Sections) and Popup Windows ("Exported Records") - otherwise, a warning appears: "Firefox prevented this site from opening up a popup window."

-(This question was asked quite a few time during our demo setup at EGU 2019.)
+(This question was asked quite a few times during our demo setup at EGU 2019.)

 Runtime performance